astronomer-boneyard/meteor-events/README.md

 meteor-segment
 ==============

-Push events automatically to Segment.com from your Meteor app
+Push events automatically to Segment.com from your Meteor app.

+This package will observe your signups and IronRouter route hits, and effortlessly push events to your Segment account.

 ## Installation